chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 ```

 The additional markup from above combined with the styling we created earlier yields the following UI:
+(Does not create the Storybook here, keep going - https://github.com/storybookjs/react-native/issues/58)

 <video autoPlay muted playsInline loop>
   <source